deors/workshop-pipelines/readme.md

 Jenkins pipelines are written in Groovy (pipelines as code), and the pipeline DSL is designed to be pluggable, so any given plugin may contribute with its own idioms to the pipeline DSL, as well as extended through custom functions bundled in Jenkins libraries.

-The combination of a powerful dynamic language as Groovy, with the rich semantics of the available DSLs, allows developers to write simple, expressive pipelines, while having all the freedom to customize the pipeline behavior up to the smallest detail.
+The combination of a powerful dynamic language as Groovy, with the rich semantics of the available DSLs, allows developers to write simple, expressive pipelines, while having all the freedom to customize the pipeline behaviour up to the smallest detail.

 The pipeline main construct is the `pipeline` block element.
 Inside any `pipeline` element there will be any number of second-level constructs, being the main ones: